etuchscherer/CodeWarriorPlay/README.md

 3. Go!

 ## Useage:
-To run the project on `localhost:3000`
+To run onTrac locally on `localhost:3000`

     rails s

+We currently recommend running onTrac on your production server.

 ## Todos
 .5 onTrack Server Configuration (run it on the same hostname, different port)